AI in Insurance Industry Claims Enables Smart Processes

 Thoroughly test the AI model in a controlled environment to ensure its accuracy, efficiency, and ability to handle claims effectively.

-Action: Conduct testing with historical data, perform cross-validation, and fine-tune the models to enhance performance.
+For better assurance, conduct testing with historical data, perform cross-validation, and fine-tune the models to enhance performance.
 Use real-time claims data during pilot testing to ensure the AI can manage different scenarios.

 7. Monitoring and Continuous Improvement